Converting Wastewater Algae Into High-Value Resources

 The full-scale RABR is contained within a 14,500-liter tank.
 Additionally, three pilot-scale RABR systems are operating within a tank of more than 4,000 liters, as well as two .1-hectare open-pond raceway bioreactors, each having a capacity of more than 150,000 liters.
 Each of these systems is capable of supplying and discharging required water and is instrumented in obtaining photosynthetically active radiation, temperature, dissolved oxygen, and pH readings.

 The ﬁeld laboratory is designed for onsite testing of nutrients, algae growth conditions, algae concentrations, and algae yield, as a percentage of dry weight.
 Nutrient samples, speciﬁcally nitrogen and phosphorus, can be processed within minutes using a continuous sample processing system.
 The facility includes two greenhouses that provide speciﬁc research needs such as laboratory-scale algae growth tests and biomass drying.
 The site is also equipped with two 7.9 x 7.3-meter buildings designed for harvesting algae biomass, performing bench-scale studies for algae growth, and harvesting and using the algae biomass within two 3,785-liter anaerobic digesters.

-Left: Outdoor RABRs in produced water for cultivating and harvesting microalgae, at inoculation.
+Top: Outdoor RABRs in produced water for cultivating and harvesting microalgae, at inoculation.

-Right: Outdoor RABRs in produced water for cultivating and harvesting microalgae, 21 days later.
+Bottom: Outdoor RABRs in produced water for cultivating and harvesting microalgae, 21 days later.

 Once the algae is harvested, researchers at SWBEC’s Algae Processing and Products Facility, located on the campus of Utah State University at Logan, study algae processing – from algae biomass production using open-pond raceways and rotating algae bioﬁlm reactors, to chemical, biological, and thermal pretreatment, to the production of bioproducts.